thoom/ripple/README.md

 To update a site (note that since this isn't a POST, there is no payload!):

-    console up mysite
+    console --update mysite

 To restore to the last backup (if one exists):

-    console restore mysite
+    console --restore mysite

 TODO (in no particular order)
 -----------------------------

-1. Complete migration of Giply functionality
-2. Added deployment logging
+1. Add locking, so if a request comes for a project while another is still processing, it won't write on top of the other
+2. Add configuration for number of stored backups (with a basic default)
-3. Add console script for manually deployment
+2. Add console script for restoring from backup
-4. Convert to using Sinatra for Rack-compatibility
-5. Update documentation with FAQs
+3. Update documentation with FAQs

 References
 ----------